getzola/zola/docs/content/documentation/content/syntax-highlighting.md

 Note: due to some issues with the JavaScript syntax, the TypeScript syntax will be used instead.

-If the language you want to highlight is not on this list, please follow our [contribution guidelines](https://github.com/getzola/zola/blob/master/CONTRIBUTING.md) to add support for a new language.
-Alternatively, the `extra_syntaxes_and_themes` configuration option can be used to add additional syntax and theme files.
+If the language you want to highlight is not on this list, the `extra_syntaxes_and_themes` configuration option can be used to add additional syntax and theme files.

 If your site source is laid out as follows: